 Indiana’s game.
 Indiana’s team.
 Your 2013-14 Indiana Pacers.

 Editor’s note: Shortly after this article posted, the Pacers announced that Granger would miss up to three weeks with his current calf injury, rendering the initial premise of assumed good health a moot point.

-Topics: Granger Talk
+Tags: Granger Talk